DanWehr/recompyle/README.md

 This decorator is used to pass all callables through a simple function.
 You can think of the wrapper as being similar to a decorator, where you need to pass arguments to the wrapped function, and return its return value, so that the decorator does not interfere with the original use of the wrapped function.

-Unlike a typical decorator, while `rewrite_wrap_calls` does not wrap the decorated function, instead wrapping each called object within that function.
+Unlike a typical decorator, `rewrite_wrap_calls` does not wrap the decorated function, instead it wraps each called object within that function.
 It is still important to pass all arguments on to the inner object, and return its return value after it is executed.
 This ensures the decorated function still runs as was originally written.

 ```python